Tucson, Arizona: Tucson Festival of Books

+El Tour de Tucson

+El Tour de Tucson is a cycling race that has been happening in Tucson since 1983.
+The race tends to happen in the month of November, before American Thanksgiving.
+There are a number of distances available to ride, from 1 mi fun rides to a long-distance ride that spans the whole city, resulting in 102 mi.
+In addition to being a competitive race, this race also allows non-profit charities to raise funds for their organizations.
+The race was first held by the Perimeter Bicycling Association in 1983 with less than 200 cyclists, and raised $4,500; by 2023 there have been close to 9,000 cyclists and raised $5.8 million.
+It was recently named a top-10 road race in the United States, ranking at #4.

 Tucson Folk Festival

 For the past 33 years, the Tucson Folk Festival has taken place the first Saturday and Sunday of May in downtown Tucson's El Presidio Park.
 In addition to nationally known headline acts each evening, the Festival highlights over 100 local and regional musicians on five stages and is one of the largest free festivals in the country.
 All stages are within easy walking distance.
 Organized by the Tucson Kitchen Musicians' Association, volunteers make this festival possible.
 KXCI 91.3-FM, Arizona's only community radio station, is a major partner, broadcasting from the Plaza Stage throughout the weekend.
 There are also many workshops, events for children, sing-alongs, and a popular singer-songwriter contest.
 Musicians typically play 30-minute sets, supported by professional audio staff volunteers.
 A variety of food and crafts are available at the festival, as well as local microbrews.
 All proceeds help fund future festivals.